Pseudomyxoma peritonei

 Colorectal Peritoneal Metastases (CPM) occurs when cancer cells from the main colorectal tumour escape into the abdomen, lodging between the lining (the peritoneum) and the other organs or tissues that are contained there.
 When this happens, they can either be reabsorbed into the lymph system, becoming caught up in the lymph nodes, or they can become embedded and start to grow on the outside of other organs in the abdomen or pelvis.

-Your doctor will explain your condition, what type of mesothelioma you have and the proposed treatment to you in detail.
-Chemotherapy for mesothelioma will not cure the cancer but it can help to improve symptoms and for some people delay the progression of the disease.
 Occasionally surgery for peritoneal mesothelioma can be performed.
-The aim of the surgery is to remove the disease using a cytoreductive and HIPEC technique.
+The aim of the surgery is to remove the disease using a cytoreductive and heated intraperitoneal chemotherapy technique.
 As with other cancers, surgery depends on a number of factors including general fitness, other illnesses and how advanced the disease is.

 Useful information